jms5151/covid19_philippines_autumn_model/README.md

-# covid19_philippines_autumn_model
+# Supplementary analyses to assess COVID-19 data in the Philippines

-repository to clean and aggregate philippines covid19 data
+This is a personal repository to clean, aggregate, and explore COVID-19 data from the Phillipines.